IBAnimatable/IBAnimatable/README.md

 ## How to contribute
 All of us can contribute to this project.
 Fewer overheads mean less time to build quality Apps and more time to enjoy coffee ☕️.

-* If you are a designer, you can design in Interface Builder with `IBAnimatable` without designing tool like Sketch, or implement your existing design from Sketch or Photoshop in Interface Builder rapidly.
+* If you are a designer, you can design in Interface Builder with `IBAnimatable` without a design tool like Sketch, or implement your existing design from Sketch or Photoshop in Interface Builder rapidly.
 With `IBAnimatable`, you should be able to do <del>all</del> most of the design work in Interface Builder.
 If you have any feature request, please [create a GitHub Issue](https://github.com/JakeLin/IBAnimatable/issues/new) and we will put it in the backlog.
 If you have done any design with `IBAnimatable`, please let us know via creating Pull Request or GitHub Issue.
 We will add it to README file.

 * If you are a developer, you can work on features or fix bugs, please check out [Vision, Technical Considerations and Roadmap](https://github.com/JakeLin/IBAnimatable/blob/master/Documentation/Roadmap.md) and [GitHub Issues](https://github.com/JakeLin/IBAnimatable/issues) to find out the backlogs.
 If you have used `IBAnimatable` in your App, please let us know via creating Pull Request or GitHub Issue.
 We will add it to README file.